 - some basic training in factoring and business development

-- a basic factoring broker website or special landing page
+- a WordPress factoring broker special landing page

 - the ability to “piggy-back” on your periodic orders for marketing aids (brochures, flyers, mail stuffers, etc.)